DataDog/documentation/content/en/database_monitoring/setup_rds_quick_install.md

 ---
-title: Database Monitoring Easy Install for Postgres RDS
+title: Database Monitoring Quick Install for Postgres RDS
 ---

-Database Monitoring Easy Install for RDS enables you to quickly set up Agents to monitor your RDS Postgres instances.
+Database Monitoring Quick Install for RDS enables you to quickly set up Agents to monitor your RDS Postgres instances.
 After specifying a few options, Datadog generates a CloudFormation template that configures your instance for monitoring and deploys an Agent with recommended DBM configurations.

 ## Installation types